angelikavilde/Quiz-Application/README.md

 # Quiz Application
-## This project was a part of FDM She Lives Tech bootcamp
+## FDM She Lives Tech bootcamp

 This was my first experience using any of the listed below languages.
-The bootcamp was a single day event that included fast track classes on the languages used and one extra session for tech support with the application.
+The bootcamp was a single day event provided by FDM Group that included fast track classes on the languages used and one extra session for tech support with the application.

 Languages used:
   * HTML